 By using navigation lights, accidents, and collisions are prevented.
 These are the tools that relay information regarding the direction and activity of the travel of every vessel.
 They can also guide you to the proper course of action when you approach another boat or other water vessels.

 Color emission, brightness, and angles are the important elements when evaluating a navigation light.
 You have to display the right kind of lights at night and during moments of reduced visibility.
-To meet these requirements, here are the best led navigation lights.
+To meet these requirements, here is the list of 12 navigation lights.

 Table of Contents